-Plastic materials derived from at least some if not all renewable biological sources, typically from starches, proteins, vegetable fats or oils.
+Bioplastics are plastic materials derived from at least some if not all renewable biological sources.
+These are typically starches, proteins, vegetable fats or oils.
 Bioplastics break down (more of that later) at different rates depending on their base material, wall thickness and environmental conditions.
 Some bioplastics degrade completely- leaving only water, carbon dioxide and biomass.
 Others, which are not entirely biomass based, degrade into smaller plastic pellets.

 Traditional plastics are derived from fossil fuels which are not only finite resources, but they also generate more carbon emissions and do not break down naturally (to carbon dioxide, water etc.) causing harm to our environment and wildlife.